CPE

 Treasury Issues Guidance on Transition Tax under Section 965

-On August 1, the Treasury Department issued proposed regulations relating to the Section 965 transition tax created by the Tax Cuts and Jobs Act (TCJA).
+On August 1 2018, the Treasury Department issued regulations relating to the Section 965 transition tax created by the Tax Cuts and Jobs Act (TCJA).
 The TCJA changed the way U.S. companies are taxed on their foreign earnings and the transition tax bridges the gap between the old and new rules.
+To help you understand Section 965, we're providing some explanation and background into this topic as well as recent updates from Supreme Court rulings.

 Under the new rules, U.S. companies repatriating foreign earnings will receive a 100-percent dividend received deduction, which means such income will be exempt from U.S. taxation (unless certain anti-abuse rules apply).
 The new rules represent a territorial-style tax system instead of a worldwide approach.